CS-146-GROUP1/Chem-Ram-Alpha/README.md

 Note:
 The chemistry project is going to be our class project for CS146.
 The objective of the project will be uploaded to gitHub tonight.
 We will make sure that we intensify the project over spring break.
 Over the course of the project we will recieve outside help but we will keep it to a minimum.

+For more information or a better view of the project, view the file labled as chem ram alpha.txt